Where should I put my box trap?

 - Use a tin can with holes punched in it or wire mesh, put bait inside and place at the nail end.
 The holes let the scent out, but the holes should be 5 mm or less so the mouse can't get the bait out.
 A soft plastic or bottle does not do the job because they chew through it.
 So anything lying around, metal, ceramic, or hard plastic with holes in it and the bait inside works....

 Tips for A24 automatic traps

-- Regularly running a scent of lure up the tree to the A24 helps its efficiency.
+- Regularly wiping lure up the tree to the A24 helps its efficiency.

 - Check there is no semi-dried plug of lure in the ALP.

 - Set off the unit with a stick every month when check counter to make sure firing ok.
 Gas has 24 hits so fine to do this monthly.

 - When change the ALP, give the part around the trigger a clean e.g. with old toothbrush to remove any crusty/mouldly lure.